ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Seduction: Simulated emotional safety can be felt as genuine safety, despite lacking genuine relational cost.

 This seduction is powerful because AI offers an experience of non-judgment, perfect mirroring, and fluency.
 Answers come too quickly.
 The experienced challenge in the ZPD collapses (while the structural \|D–C\| relation remains pre-existing).
 With no challenge, there is no growth.
 Instead, individuals absorb performative fluency without lived transformation, producing the “Protein Shake Brain” effect—surface-level strength without internal capacity.
-This gives rise to the Transmissive Self:
+This can give rise to the Transmissive Self (a broader adaptation to a demanding, intrusive world of transmissive objects, with AI as one instance):”
-A state where the person is no longer generating meaning from within, but transmitting fluency provided by the model, unearned and unintegrated.
+“A self-state where the person is no longer generating meaning from within, but transmitting externally provided fluency—unearned and unintegrated—making speakers and discourses interchangeable."
 ### 3. The False True Self
 The False True Self emerges when the False Self is reinforced by AI-generated simulated relational safety.
 It feels authentic because AI reflects your words and style back to you, but the “authenticity” is built on:
 - Simulation